 - Referrals via NHS.net email initially before moving to directly bookable e-RS in April 2018.

-- Service will be delivered from three localities (as per below).
+- Services will be delivered from the clinics outlined below.
 However, patients will be able to receive their treatment in whichever location is most convenient for them regardless of which practice they are registered with.

 - Patients are a key participant in their treatment programme; treatment will be personalized to the patients’ needs with them remaining the driving force of their own recovery.